casper-network/ceps/text/0012-post-genesis-validator-onboarding.md

 The Casper network has a few nice features in respect of account management.
 These features could be leveraged and perhaps augmented so as to provide a more sophisticated validator experience in respect of PoS auction participation and node operation.
 An enhanced experience becomes increasingly relevant for validator's operating potentially several nodes.

-According to the technical documentation an account has a set of **associated keys** each of
+According to the technical documentation an account has a set of **weighted associated keys** to which the account owner can delegate deploy signing permissions.
+The weights are used to derive action thresholds - when the weights of the key(s) used to preform an action exceed the action threshold then the action is execution.
+Currently there are 2 supported action types: deploys & account recovery.

+It is hereby proposed to add a 3rd action type, namely '**submit auction bid**'.
+This will enable a validator to decouple the account key from the PoS auction participation key.
+Mapping keys to well defined roles is best practise in respect of key SecOps.

 ## Reference-level explanation